 What’s more, this is an exercise that people will always choose to do with an EZ bar if they have access to one.
 Performing this exercise with an EZ bar using a close grip puts your arms in the perfect position to activate the triceps to the highest degree.

 As for how the Skull Crusher targets your triceps, all three heads will be activated beautifully.
-However, it does emphasize the lateral head more.
+However, it does emphasize the lateral head and long head more.
 And, like the overhead extension, the medial head kicks in strongly as your elbows start to lock out.

 Note: You can do this exercise from a decline and incline position as well.
 With incline, your long head kicks in more and with decline, you place even more emphasis on the lateral head.